Norman Hetherington

-Norman Frederick Hetherington OAM (29 May 1921 – 6 December 2010) was an Australian artist, teacher, cartoonist (known as "Heth"), puppeteer, and puppet designer.
+Norman Frederick Hetherington OAM (29 May 1921 – 6 December 2010) was an Australian artist, cartoonist (known as "Heth"), puppeteer, and puppet designer.

 He is best remembered as the creator of one of Australia's longest running children's shows, Mr. Squiggle.
 Hetherington was the sole operator and voice of its star performer, the Mr. Squiggle marionette.

 Family

 He was the son of Frederick Hetherington (1883–1951) and Ellen Mary Hetherington (1888–1976) (née Markwell).
 They were married at Balmain, New South Wales in 1918, and Norman Frederick Hetherington was born on 29 May 1921 in Lilyfield.

 He grew up at 35 Meryla Street, Burwood.
-He did his primary schooling from Burwood Public School (1927–1933), and secondary schooling at Sydney's Fort Street Boys' High School (1934–1937).
+He did his primary schooling at Burwood Public School (1927–1933), and secondary schooling at Sydney's Fort Street Boys' High School (1934–1937).
 He studied art, full-time, at East Sydney Technical College (now known as the National Art School), from 1937 to 1938; and, because he had taken a position with one of Sydney's largest advertising agencies, Lintas (Lever International Advertising), he transferred to part-time studies, studying at night from 1939 to 1941 (when he enlisted in the army).

 He married Margaret "Peggy" Owrid (née Purnell) (1923-2022) in 1958.
 She would later write scripts for episodes of Mr. Squiggle.
 They moved to the Sydney suburb of Mosman in 1960, and Hetherington remained there until his death.

-The couple's children are Stephen (b.
-1959), an academic philosopher, and Rebecca (b.
-1962), a television presenter (who also co-hosted Mr. Squiggle), and one-time associate producer on radio 2UE.
+The couple's children are Stephen (b.1959), an academic philosopher, and Rebecca (b.1962), a television presenter who also hosted Mr. Squiggle & Friends from 1989 until 1999.

 War service

+He joined the CMF in 1941 and enlisted in the AIF in 1942.
+He was then transferred to the 2nd Division Concert Party – later called no. 4 Detachment, 1st Australian Army Entertainment Unit when his lightning sketch and performing abilities were recognised.